 Engage Educate Adjudicate

 Report a student code of conduct violation, including roommate issues, and concerns regarding the safety and well-being of the residential community to Student Conduct Services.
 Please remember that it is always safer to report than to not report.
-This includes reporting any COVID-19 violation such as failure to follow the required face covering policy and the visitor/guest policy.

 Report a Student of Concern: